elementary/website/docs/code/getting-started.md

 If you're ready, let's get you set up to use Git:

-1. Open the Terminal and install `git`
+1. Open the Terminal and install Git

     ```bash
     sudo apt install git-core
     ```

-2. We need to inform `git` who we are so that when we upload code it is attributed correctly.
-Inform `git` of your identity with the following commands
+2. We need to inform Git who we are so that when we upload code it is attributed correctly.
+Inform Git of your identity with the following commands

     ```bash